 Upon unboxing the Spark GO we were shocked at the size and the look.
 It’s positively tiny, smaller than our audio interface, and looks more like a digital camera than a guitar amp.
 It shares the same black and gold aesthetic as its predecessors, matching perfectly with the Spark Mini that already sits on our desktop, with that splash of red on the carrying handle and the PG logo on the front grille.

 It feels fairly hefty despite weighing just 0.36kg, and it’s got a nice solidity about it – like it’ll put up with being dropped accidentally when you’re out and about.
 The textured rubber of the case grips onto any surfaces you place it upon in lieu of traditional amp feet, whilst a small carry handle attaches via a gold button on the side for easy transportation.
-The final version will have an additional black grille for the front, but our pre-production version only has the traditional gold grille.
+The additional black grille lends it a stealthier look that we actually prefer to the classic gold and black combo, but that's our personal preference for the darker side of life, they both look great.

 Positive Grid Spark GO review: Performance